-State, Local, Tribal and Private Sector Policy Advisory Committee
+State, Local, Tribal and Private Sector Policy Advisory Committee (SLTPS-PAC)

 The State, Local, Tribal and Private Sector Policy Advisory Committee (SLTPS-PAC) will advise the President, the Secretary of Homeland Security, the Director of the Information Security Oversight Office (ISOO), and other executive branch officials on all matters concerning the oversight of the SLTPS Program.

-Establishment: The State, Local, Tribal and Private Sector Policy Advisory Committee, was created on August 18, 2010, by the President under Executive Order 13549, "Classified National Security Information Program for State, Local, Tribal, and Private Sector Entities" ( PDF Format).
+Establishment: Created on August 18, 2010, by the President under Executive Order 13549, "Classified National Security Information Program for State, Local, Tribal, and Private Sector Entities" ( PDF Format).